 Health professionals don’t fully understand the roles addiction and mental health disorders play during pregnancy, but according to the National Institute on Drug Abuse, numerous studies indicate they can increase the chances of several serious complications.

-A miscarriage refers to the death of a fetus before the 24th week of pregnancy.
+A miscarriage refers to the death of a prenatal child before the 24th week of pregnancy.
 Between 10 and 15 percent of all pregnancies end in miscarriage.
 Miscarriages can be caused by a variety of health conditions, including chromosome problems, infections, various diseases, alcohol or drug abuse and eating disorders.
 A stillbirth occurs when a baby is born with no sign of life after the 24th week and is most commonly caused by placental abnormalities, but smoking and the use of drugs and alcohol can contribute to stillbirth.

 Placental abruption occurs when the placenta separates from the uterine wall before labor.
 It is rarely triggered by direct causes such as a fall, an automobile accident or an impact to the abdomen.
 It is more commonly caused by smoking cigarettes, consuming alcohol or abusing other drugs.
 The condition is seldom deadly, but it can lead to developmental problems.